modee3848/cook-smarter/README.md

 #### 3) `top_10_najpop_przepisow`

 The 10 most popular recipes.
 The popularity rating is based on the number of reviews the recipe has received.

+## Things to do:

+- Increase the number of recipes (e.g., using a scraper and proper import from JSON files)
+- Verify the application through Google so that, once it is publicly released, all users with Google accounts can log in.